-We are pleased to make available on our site translations three important sets of instructions for the baroque guitar, translated into English by Monica Hall.
+We are pleased to make available on our site translations four important sets of instructions for the baroque guitar, translated into English by Monica Hall.

 Resumen de acompañar, printed in 1714, is the earliest of three collections of music for five-course guitar composed and arranged by Santiago de Murcia.
 It includes one of the most comprehensive treatises on accompanying a bass line with the guitar, and was evidently much admired.
 "Resumen de acompañar" also includes much attractive music which has been somewhat neglected in favour of that in Codice Saldivar no. 4.
 There are six fine sets of variations, three suites and a large number of simple arrangements of French ballroom dances.

 Flemish composer, guitarist and musician of the Chapel Royal of the court in Brussels, described as retired in 1729.
 His music for 5-course guitar survives in two manuscripts, Brussels : Bibliothèque du Conservatoir Royal de Musique, Ms. Littera S, no. 5615 (1730) and Brussels : Bibliothèque Royale de Belgique.
 Albert 1er Département de la Musique, Ms.II.5551D (n.d.), both with the title Recueil des pieces de guitarre composees par Mr. Francois Le Cocq.
 Both were copied by Jean Baptiste Ludovico de Castillion, a personal friend of Le Cocq.
 In the preface Castillion explains that Le Cocq gave him autograph copies of his work, which he has recopied for his own use.